songyandong/documentation/api/README.md

 ---
 sidebarDepth: 2
 ---
-# Jsonrpc APi Reference
+# JSON-RPC APi Reference
 ## Overview
-This article uses `curl` to illustrate PPIO Jsonrpc Api.
+This article uses `curl` to illustrate PPIO jsonrpc Api.
 Developers can refer to this protocol to achieve RPC access to PPIO through other languages or tools.

 In general, a PPIO command corresponds to a PPIO jsonrpc request (in addition to commands `ppio daemon start`, `ppio init`, `ppio help`, `ppio version`, etc.)